CSC207-UofT/course-project-207-project-dream-team/Phase 1/Design Document.md

   - For our Filter Class and its subclasses, all three subclasses of Filter only has an overwritten version the parent class's abstract sort() method, which is used to ApplicationBusinessRule.filter out the unwanted timetables based on users' preference.
 We did not replace the parent class.

+- Interface Segregation principle & Dependency Inversion Principle: we did not implement any interface in the project

 ## Clean Architecture